11th January MMXX

 Turning my attention to the under carriage, I looked at the axle mountings first.
 These are made to simulate the leaf spring suspension but as simple cut outs they looked a bit crude.

-In fairness, they live behind the wheels and are not easy to see but you can see them so for the sake of a few minutes carving with a craft knife, putting a little more detail into them is worth the effort.
+In fairness, they live behind the wheels and are not easy to see but they are visible so for the sake of a few minutes carving with a craft knife, putting a little more detail into them is worth the effort.

 29th January MMXX